Edward Enninful

 Edward Kobina Enninful (born 22 February 1972) is a Ghanaian-born British editor and stylist who was editor-in-chief of British Vogue and European editorial director of Condé Nast.

 He was appointed fashion director of the British fashion magazine i-D at the age of 18, a position he held for more than two decades.
 He was subsequently contributing fashion editor at Vogue Italia and American Vogue, as well as creative fashion director at W magazine.
 Enninful was appointed editor-in-chief of British Vogue in 2017 and in 2023 was promoted to the position of global advisor to the international Vogues.
-As of 2025 he is the founder and head of EE72 a global entertainment and media company.
+As of 2025 he is the founder and head of EE72, a global entertainment and media company.

 Marga Weimans at De Wereld Draait Door in 2017 over Edward Enninful.

 Early life

 Edward Enninful was born in Ghana on 22 February 1972.
 He was the fifth of six children born to Ghana Army officer Major Crosby Enninful.
 In 1985, after a coup d'état which deposed President Ignatius Kutu Acheampong, Enninful's family emigrated to England, settling down in the London neighbourhood of Ladbroke Grove.
 His mother worked as a seamstress, and she inspired him with the vividly patterned colours and fabrics she used while creating clothing for her British-Ghanaian friends.

 At the age of 16, Enninful was spotted on a train by stylist Simon Foxton.
 A few weeks later, he was shooting with Foxton at his house, along with Nick Knight, the cofounder and photographer of bimonthly magazine i-D. By the age of 17, he had been introduced to Terry Jones, another cofounder of i-D, and soon began assisting the magazine's fashion director Beth Summers.
-He finished college, earning a degree at Goldsmiths, University of London, while juggling his modeling career and assisting on shoots with Foxton and Summers.
+Enninful dropped out after three months of studies at Goldsmiths, University of London, while juggling his modeling career and assisting on shoots with Foxton and Summers.
 Summers left the magazine a few weeks after Enninful's 18th birthday, and Terry Jones gave Enninful the position.